 Differences Between Vomiting and Regurgitation

-If your puppy just threw up, you might want to work on slowing down how fast your puppy eats which can relieve mealtime vomiting.
-Feed puppies in separate bowls to cut down on "competition" eating, or place a large non-swallowable ball in the dish so the puppy is forced to eat around it.
-Meal-feeding several times a day rather than once will also alleviate overeating.
-A few dogs vomit when they're excited or fearful.
+- Feed puppies in separate bowls to cut down on "competition" eating, or place a large non-swallowable ball in the dish so the puppy is forced to eat around it.

-Pick up the food bowl and give only small amounts of water.
-Vomiting makes pups feel thirsty but drinking can upset the tummy even further.
-So offer water in a syringe every 15 or 20 minutes, or offer an ice cube for her to lick.
+- Vomiting makes pups feel thirsty but drinking can upset the tummy even further.
+So offer water in a syringe every 15 or 20 minutes, or offer an ice cube for the puppy to lick.

-Vomiting that happens only once or twice isn't a cause for concern as long as the puppy acts normal before and after.
-Rest the digestive tract for 12 to 24 hours or so to resolve the gastric irritation in older pups and adult dogs.
+Vomiting that happens only once or twice isn't a cause for concern as long as the puppy acts normally before and after.
+For older dogs, you'd want to allow 12 to 24 hours of rest to resolve any gastric irritation.
 But very young puppies, especially toy-size breeds, shouldn't go without a meal for longer than about six to eight hours.
-You'll need vet help with tiny pups.